“Talent or persistence. Which would you choose for your child?”

-For instance, if high work ethic is a common trait then it’s a fair bet that hard work is something parents focus on in their family.
+For instance, if high work ethic is a common trait then it’s a fair bet that hard work is something your can focus on in your family.

-Parents can actively promote grit and persistence in kids by making character part of their family’s brand.
-They can focus on character in conversations.
+You can actively promote grit and persistence in kids by making character part of their family’s brand.
+Focus on character in conversations.
 They can share experiences where character paid off for them in their lives.
-They can discuss how character contributes to excellence and success in every day live including at work, at school and in the sporting field.
+Discuss how character contributes to excellence and success in every day live including at work, at school and in the sporting field.
 Character and its many components can become part of the family narrative regardless on the age of children.

 Build proprietary language around character

-Families develop their own language around what’s important to them and that needs to include character if the parents want to foster excellence.
+Families develop their own language around what’s important to them and that needs to include character if you want to foster excellence.
 Continuous messaging of terms and phrases such as ‘hang tough’ and ‘hard yakka’ help weave character traits into the family DNA.

-Parents should reflect on the language and terms they already use and build key phrases and terms around the following key character strengths: grit, self-control, conscientiousness, enthusiasm, social intelligence, gratitude, optimism, and curiosity
+Reflect on the language and terms you use and build key phrases and terms around the following key character strengths: grit, self-control, conscientiousness, enthusiasm, social intelligence, gratitude, optimism, and curiosity

 Character becomes the default mechanism